Multi-partite entanglement monotones: Edge-convexity of the box product

 Let us first recall the definition of the cartesian product of ordinary graphs $G_i$'s.
 If the vertex and edge set of $G_i$ is denoted as $V_i$ and $E_i$ then the vertex set of their cartesian product $G_1\Box G_2$ is the direct product $V_1\otimes V_2$.
 Two vertices $(v_1,v_2)$ and $(u_1,u_2)$ are joined if either $u_1=v_1$ and $u_2$ and $v_2$ are adjacent to each other in $G_2$ or $u_2=v_2$ and $u_1$ and $v_1$ are adjacent to each other in $G_1$.
 In other words, the adjacency matrix $A$ of $G_1\Box G_2$ is

 where $A_i$ is the adjacency matrix of $G_i$.
 The notion of cartesian product is extended straightforwardly for $\psi$-graphs.
-Because we need $\CZ_1\Box \CZ_2$ to be a $\psi$-graph, it is necessary to assume that the edges of $\CZ_1$ and $\CZ_2$ do not have a common label.
+Because we need $\CZ_1{\hat \Box} \CZ_2$ to be a $\psi$-graph, it is necessary to assume that the edges of $\CZ_1$ and $\CZ_2$ do not have a common label.
 Then the vertex parity of $(v_1,v_2)$ is the sum of parities of $v_1$ and $v_2$.
-As for the edge-labels, we simply used the formula \eqref{cart-adj} separately for every label $A$ in defining the adjacency matrix of $\CZ_1\Box \CZ_2$.
-It is this extension of cartesian product that we will always use and denote by the symbol $\Box$.
+As for the edge-labels, we simply used the formula \eqref{cart-adj} separately for every label $A$ in defining the adjacency matrix of $\CZ_1{\hat \Box} \CZ_2$.
 See figure \ref{carte} for an example.

+Before we prove theorem \ref{cartesian}, we need to define the notion of vertex-convexity. \begin{definition} A $\psi$-graph is called vertex-convex if it admits solution to condition:

+where the sum is over all reflecting cuts that separate vertices $v$ and $v'$.
+The matrix $\CP^{(k)}(v,v')= \CM^{(k)}_{v, k(v')}$ is positive semi-definite for all $k$'s in the sum. \end{definition}